 In signed networks, users can express their opinions via two activities, i.e., creating signed links and expressing opinions on the content from others.
 Intuitively, the opinions and behaviors that the users have when performing these two activities online should be related.
-We first performed an analysis to validate the correlations between the signed links and user interaction polarities from both global and local perspective.
-Our results show that indeed there is a strong relation between the way users behave in expressing their opinions when performing these two aforementioned activities.
+We first performed an analysis to validate the correlations between the signed links and user interaction polarities from both global and local perspectives.
+Our results show that indeed, there is a strong relation between the way users behave in expressing their opinions when performing these two aforementioned activities.
 We next proposed a joint optimization framework, LIP, for the prediction of signed links and interaction polarities that was built upon having the opinions in one task power the other.

 This novel framework was able to boost the performance in both prediction tasks when jointly solving the two problems as compared to separately solving them individually.
-The significance becomes even more important in settings where the social network data is sparse or involves cold-start users.
+The significance becomes even more important in settings where the social network data are sparse or involve cold-start users.
 This is due to the fact that LIP is able to partially avoid and mitigate these problems since it can transfer information about users opinions from one problem to another by capturing the correlations between them.
 Our experiments on a real-world signed network have demonstrated both the effectiveness of LIP and also its robustness to the data sparsity and cold-start problems.

 Future work in this domain will be to seek other problems that users might have correlated opinions or behaviors that can be harnessed to increase the performance in multiple tasks simultaneously.
 We also would like to investigate the underlying dynamics in signed networks that are causing these correlations, or other phenomenon, such as high reciprocity in some networks and not in others.
 More specifically how reciprocity relates to ways in which users express their opinions and perhaps sometimes even seek revenge.
+Furthermore, we plan to use this direction to perform the negative link prediction task (Tang et al. 2015; Abbasi et al. 2018; Shen et al. 2019) by harnessing interaction data for learning explicit negative links.